williscool/modern_js_app/design_notes.md

 - once we get the form working. just print it out in the ui under the form
 - The application should be a client-side application that does not depend on a server.
 All API requests, form processing, and result display should be done client side in the browser.
+- test form has x inputs,  (covered by snapshots)
+- when you change stuff their values change (that would be testing the framework react and material ui handle that for us)
+- figure out a way to ban currencies from consideration